🐎

 Why Kentucky Is Excellent for Military Retirement

 Kentucky stands out as one of the most veteran-friendly and affordable states in the nation.
-Thanks to Senate Bill 144 (enacted 2022), Kentucky now offers a 100% exemption on ALL military retirement pay with no age requirement and no income limit.
+Kentucky excludes up to $31,110 of military retirement pay per year (and all of it for service before 1998), with no age requirement.
 Combined with cost of living 11% below the national average, Kentucky allows you to stretch your military pension further than almost anywhere else.

 Beyond the exceptional tax benefits and affordability, Kentucky offers four distinct seasons, rich bourbon and horse racing heritage, major military installations including Fort Campbell (101st Airborne) and Fort Knox, excellent VA healthcare with 2 major medical centers, no Social Security tax, beautiful countryside and lakes, and a growing economy.
 From Louisville's urban culture to Lexington's horse country to Hopkinsville's military community, Kentucky offers diverse options for military retirees.